PandaHugMonster/php-simputils/README.md

 * `\spaf\simputils\models\files\apps\PHPFileProcessor` - Special processor, **it is not allowed to be use directly** for security reasons!

-By default if file is not recognized then `TextProcessor` is used.
+By default, if file is not recognized then `TextProcessor` is used.

 The processor can be used explicitly when creating file object or can be re-assigned later: